astral-sh/uv/docs/concepts/projects.md

 ## Project environments

 uv creates a virtual environment in a `.venv` directory next to the `pyproject.toml`.
 This virtual environment contains the project and its dependencies.
 It is stored inside the project to make it easy for editors to find — they need the environment to give code completions and type hints.
-It is not recommended to include the `.venv` directory in version control, it should be excluded via a `.gitignore` entry (or similar).
+It is not recommended to include the `.venv` directory in version control; it is automatically excluded from `git` with an internal `.gitignore` file.

 To run a command in the project environment, use `uv run`.
 Alternatively the project environment can be activated as normal for a virtual environment.